 Fox Run Silicone Baking Mat, 11-3/4 by 16-Inch

 I have two Silpats I’ve used for years till they have a fine patina of baked on spatters (which don’t seem to affect the no-stick properties).
-I’ve recently switched to this one which is working fine at about half the cost.
+I’ve recently switched to this one which is working fine at a significantly lower cost.

 Progressive International HGT-11 Folding Mandoline Slicer